 In Barcelona, a grilled eggplant flatbread would be known as coca.
-It’s also a close relative to the flatbread pizza.
-Adding XO sauce may not be typical of Catalan or Italian cuisine, but it works, adding complexity and heat.
+It’s also a close relative to the pizza.
+Adding XO sauce may not be typical of Catalan or Italian cuisine, but it works, contributing both complexity and heat.

-The coca is a little like a flatbread pizza but seldom has cheese or tomato as a topping.
-Typical toppings include with eggplant and red peppers, onions and raisins, spinach and pine nuts, cured anchovies, or wild mushrooms and herbs.
-The addition of XO sauce to this grilled eggplant flatbread really lifts it to another level, in terms of complexity and heat.
+The coca is a little like a pizza but seldom has cheese or tomato as a topping.
+Typical coca toppings include eggplant and red peppers, onions and raisins, spinach and pine nuts, cured anchovies, or wild mushrooms and herbs.
+The addition of XO sauce to this grilled eggplant flatbread really lifts it to another level in complexity and heat.

 The XO sauce

 XO sauce is a Cantonese condiment originating in Hong Kong in the 1980s.
 It is really more of a relish than a sauce.
 XO sauce was named after XO cognac.
 Even so, it doesn’t actually contain any.
 In Hong Kong at the time, XO had become a generic term for high quality.
 This delicious relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
 In short, jam-packed with umami.

 I bought my XO sauce from a local Cantonese restaurant.
 You will be able to find it at an Asian store or on Amazon.
 Or, you could make your own.
 XO sauce delivers a virtual explosion of flavour.
 While it can overpower more subtly flavoured dishes, when paired with the right ingredients, such as this grilled eggplant flatbread – it is culinary gold.
 Try it with soba and egg yolk, wrapped in a tortilla with duck, or a spring roll with chicken.

 Grillled egglant XO flatbread